-We have entered into an investment advisory agreement with our investment adviser, Fifth Street Management.
+We have entered into an investment advisory agreement with our Investment Adviser, Fifth Street Management.
 Messrs.
 Berman, Dimitrov and Owens, each an interested member of our Board of Directors, have a direct or indirect pecuniary interest in Fifth Street Management.
 Fifth Street Management is a registered investment adviser under the Investment Advisers Act of 1940, that is partially and indirectly owned by Fifth Street Asset Management Inc. Pursuant to the investment advisory agreement, fees payable to our investment adviser equal to (a) a base management fee of 2.0% of the value of our gross assets, which includes any borrowings for investment purposes and excludes cash and cash equivalents, and (b) an incentive fee based on our performance.
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
 The second part is determined and payable in arrears as of the end of each fiscal year (or upon termination of the investment advisory agreement) and equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.
 The investment advisory agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-During the three and six months ended March 31, 2015, we incurred fees of \$20.4 million and \$43.3 million, respectively, under the investment advisory agreement.
-During the three and six months ended March 31, 2014, we incurred fees of \$22.0 million and \$43.1 million, respectively, under the investment advisory agreement.
-While under no obligation to do so, for the three months ended March 31, 2015 and March 31, 2014, the Investment Adviser voluntarily waived a portion of the base management fee which resulted in waivers of \$0.1 million and \$0.2 million, respectively.
-Such waiver in no way implies that the Adviser will agree to waive incentive fees in any future period.
+During the three and nine months ended June 30, 2015, we incurred fees of \$20.1 million and \$63.1 million, respectively, under the investment advisory agreement.
+During the three and nine months ended June 30, 2014, we incurred fees of \$21.7 million and \$64.8 million, respectively, under the investment advisory agreement.
+While under no obligation to do so, for the three months ended June 30, 2015 and June 30, 2014, the Investment Adviser voluntarily waived a portion of the base management fee which resulted in waivers of \$0.2 million.
+On July 14, 2015, we announced that the Adviser voluntarily agreed to a revised base management fee arrangement (the "Revised Management Fee") for the period commencing on July 1, 2015 and remaining in effect until January 1, 2017 (the "Waiver Period").
+The Revised Management Fee is intended to provide for a reduction in the base management fee payable by us to the Adviser during the Waiver Period.
+Neither the prior waiver of base management fees nor the Revised Management Fee in any way implies that the Adviser will agree to waive management or incentive fees in any future period.